Nebulanomi/05.Azure_Networking_Exercises/README.md

     2. Accessed "Firewalls" in the search box and created one:

-        Resource group: "The same as the virtual network".
+        Resource group: "The same as the virtual network";
         Firewall SKU: "Standard"; Firewall SKU: "Premium";
-        Virtual Network: "Vnet-Hub"; Public IP: "A new one with Standard SKU";
+        Virtual Network: "Vnet-Hub"; Public IP: "A new one with Standard SKU".

     3. Created an application rule in the Firewall in "Application rule collection" (Layer 7):
         Note: that allows outbound access to "www.microsoft.com".

         Priority: "200"; Action: "Allow"; Target FQDN source: 10.1.2.0/24;
-        Protocol:Port: "http, https"; Target FQDN: "www.microsoft.com";
+        Protocol:Port: "http, https"; Target FQDN: "www.microsoft.com".

     4. Created a route table in the same region as the Firewall.
     5. Created a custom route: